srlabs/phink/book/src/INTRO.md

 ### Detect Security Vulnerabilities

-Phink addresses security concerns by automatically generating and testing a diverse range of inputs.
-This process uncovers edge cases, logical flaws, and bugs that could lead to contract state reversion.
-Through fuzz testing, Phink explores different execution paths by generating input mutation.
-This testing identifies bugs and potential vulnerabilities in the development cycle, enabling developers to address issues before deployment.
+Phink addresses security concerns by:

+- **Automatically generating and testing** a diverse range of inputs
+- **Uncovering** edge cases, logical flaws, and bugs leading to contract state reversion
+- **Exploring** different execution paths by generating input mutation

+This extensive testing identifies bugs and potential vulnerabilities in the development cycle, enabling developers to address issues before deployment.